breadboard-ai/breadboard/DEVELOPING.md

 }
 ```

 :four: Verify that you have the right setup.
-Run `npm i` and `turbo build` and make sure that the new package shows up in the build log.
+Run `npm i` and `npx turbo build` and make sure that the new package shows up in the build log.
 Then try to run it:

 ```bash
 cd seeds/awesome-ai-game